 Students are dismissed at 2:45 p.m. daily.
 These students must be picked up by parents or daycare, be transported home by bus, or report to Kid's Place for after school day care.
-Students who are picked up by parents will exit through the gym doors.
 Students may not be called from classes after 2:30 pm for early dismissal.
-Teachers and students are very busy ending the day, collecting books, lunch boxes, reviewing homework, etc.

-This is a safety issue because we have to make sure that every child is leaving only with the adult listed on the emergency card.
-We use a car tag system where your family will receive a car tag with a number to pick up your child.
-Every person who will pick up your child will receive the same number.
-Everyone picking up a child must verify that they are on the child's emergency card and present an ID to be added to the "list" to pick up your child.
-Each family will be allowed to have up to three cards.
+We use a car tag system where your family members listed will receive a hang tag with a number associated to your child(ren).
+Anyone picking up a child must verify that they are on the child's emergency card and present an ID to be added to the "list" to pick up your child.
+Each family will be allowed to have up to two cards.
 Additional cards will cost \$1.00.
 If a card is lost, replacement cost will be \$1.00.
-Parents of safeties should pick their children up at 3:05 p.m.
-Younger brothers and sisters can wait in the car lines until they are finished.